-- 8.3.1 Pre-construction monitoring frequency will be determined at least a year before construction commences to allow a full seasonal cycle of baseline data to be collected. - 8.3.2 Construction phase monitoring is likely to be undertaken at least monthly commencing within 2 weeks of start of works, and ad-hoc if deemed necessary, e.g. following a pollution incident. - 8.3.3 Post-construction monitoring is likely to be undertaken monthly for at least 3 months following completion of the main civil construction works. - 8.3.4 Monitoring of specific locations may cease within 3 months of works ceasing in a particular area, following consultation with SEPA where necessary. - 8.3.5 The surface water quality monitoring will include the monitoring of field parameters at each location prior to the collection of water samples at each location for analysis at a UKAS accredited laboratory. - 8.3.6 The field parameters monitored during each monitoring round and obtained via use of a hand-held monitoring device, are pH, electrical conductivity, temperature, and dissolved oxygen.
+Pre-construction monitoring: (baseline) Monthly, commencing six - 12 months prior to any construction works taking place.
+During construction on: Monthly, commencing within 2 weeks of start of works, and ad-hoc if deemed necessary, e.g. following a pollution incident Post construction : Monthly, for (minimum of) three months following completion of construction works.

+- 8.3.2 Monitoring of specific locations may cease within 3 months of works ceasing in this area, following consultation with SEPA where necessary. - 8.3.3 The surface water quality monitoring will include the monitoring of field parameters at each location prior to the collection of water samples at each location for analysis at a UKAS accredited laboratory. - 8.3.4 The field parameters monitored during each monitoring round and obtained via use of a hand-held monitoring device, are pH, electrical conductivity, temperature, and dissolved oxygen.
 Monitoring results will be recorded in the field.

-8.3.7 Water samples at each location will be obtained and submitted to a UKAS accredited laboratory.
+8.3.5 Water samples at each location will be obtained and submitted to a UKAS accredited laboratory.
 Generally, analysis for the following parameters will be undertaken:

-PROPOSED LABORATORY ANALYTICAL PARAMETERS Analytical test Rationale Electrical conductivity Useful indicator of the overall salinity of surface or spring water рН Overall water quality parameter which could indicate effects on water acidity due to changes in land use and disturbance of peatlands.
+Table 1.0 PROPOSED LABORATORY ANALYTICAL PARAMETERS Analytical test Rationale Electrical conductivity Useful indicator of the overall salinity of surface or spring water рН Overall water quality parameter which could indicate effects on water acidity due to changes in land use and disturbance of peatlands.
 Temperature General physical indicator Dissolved oxygen Likely to be high in all streams but needs determining as an important indicator of water quality.
 Turbidity Measurable on site, and the most noticeable indicator of impact to a water course Total suspended solids (TSS) TSS: measure of water quality for construction developments and hence a TSS limit is generally specified for discharges from construction sites.
 Biochemical oxygen demand (BOD) A measure of the biologically degradable substances in water and a standard surface water quality parameter.
 Chemical Oxygen Demand (COD) Measure of possible releases from disturbed peat turf and peat.
 Dissolved organic carbon (DOC) Key component of carbon cycle and known to be sensitive to development on peatland.
 Organic carbon can help to reduce metal toxicities.
 May correlate closely with colour.
 Soluble iron Solubility can be affected by pH.
 High iron concentrations may precipitate out if physical conditions change.
 Ammoniacal Nitrogen Nutrient, known to occur as pulse after ecosystem disruption.
 Total reactive phosphorus (orthophosphate) Standard nutrient parameter, known to occur as pulse after ecosystem disruption and may lead to eutrophication (algal blooms).
 Nitrate End product of nitrogen pollution.
 Principal nutrient and standard nutrient parameter.
 Indicator of background pollution and needed for assessing any impact of ground disturbance during construction.
-Soluble Aluminium Solubility affected by pHL Off con QeO1 ing/drested areas where low pH absocrace wietesteed areas to significant levels of aluminium. where low pH of surface water can lead to significant levels of aluminium.
 Chloride as Cl Indicator of rainfall inputs and site weathering, often related to geology of catchments, partly controls electrical conductivity readings.

-PROPOSED LABORATORY ANALYTICAL PARAMETERS

-Analytical test Rationale

 Total Petroleum Hydrocarbons (TPH) (CWG by GC-FID) Monitor impact from potential hydrocarbon releases on site during construction works.